ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `frequencyDomainBodyAccelerometerMeanFrequencyY`
 	- `frequencyDomainBodyAccelerometerMeanFrequencyZ`

-- Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+- Average frequency-domain body acceleration jerk in the X, Y and Z directions:

 	- `frequencyDomainBodyAccelerometerJerkMeanX`
 	- `frequencyDomainBodyAccelerometerJerkMeanY`
 	- `frequencyDomainBodyAccelerometerJerkMeanZ`

-- Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+- Standard deviation of the frequency-domain body acceleration jerk in the X, Y and Z directions:

 	- `frequencyDomainBodyAccelerometerJerkStandardDeviationX`
 	- `frequencyDomainBodyAccelerometerJerkStandardDeviationY`
 	- `frequencyDomainBodyAccelerometerJerkStandardDeviationZ`

-- Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:
+- Weighted average of the frequency components of the frequency-domain body acceleration jerk in the X, Y and Z directions:

 	- `frequencyDomainBodyAccelerometerJerkMeanFrequencyX`
 	- `frequencyDomainBodyAccelerometerJerkMeanFrequencyY`